Definition 1

 Reporting and disclosure

-It is suggested that ‘consequential estimation’ is used when calculating and reporting avoided emissions.
+Consequential estimation is one method used to calculate and report avoided emissions.
 This is where the reporting company accounts for the sum of all system-wide changes in emissions occurring because of the product.
-This is the accepted method of calculating avoided emissions accurately.

 Example products that avoid GHG emissions